codevalley/friday-api/docs/guides/deploy-publish.md

 6. **Build** Docker images and run `docker compose up -d`.
    - If `--external-db`, it uses `docker-compose.no-db.yml` instead.

-> If you don’t need local MySQL, you’d pass `--external-db` so the script picks the no-db compose file.
+> If you don't need local MySQL, you'd pass `--external-db` so the script picks the no-db compose file.

 ---